widerules/system-information/sysinfo-trial/readme.txt

 camera issue: 3M or 5M?
 there is a new api to get size, but only support on SDK level>=5

-change view to list view
+change view to list view: ListAdapter Collapsed